CSF2223/myGallery/ProjectSpecs.md

      - Include a minimum of nine images that directly relate to your theme
      - Adhere to any and all copyright concerns
      - If you own the images, your "cardText" class can be used for an image caption and description
-     - Add one additional CSS image feature when the user "hovers" their cursor over an photo
+     - Add one additional CSS image feature when the user "hovers" their cursor over a photo
  - This project will be published on the internet and thus should be appropriate for public viewing and Woodland representation